spreadwyvern/spreadwyvern.github.io/_pages/About Me.md

 I first lectured myself of data analysis and machine learning with online courses.
 Then in late 2017 I got a position as a research assistant in Digital Insights Research Lab in the Institute of Information Science, Academia Sinica.

 ### Digital Insights Research Lab
-My team consisted of marvelous researchers from different specialties, electrical engineering, biomedical technology, medicine.
+My team consists of marvelous researchers from different specialties, electrical engineering, biomedical technology, medicine.
 Together we work on several projects in implementation of artificial intelligence: machine learning and neural networks in medicine.

 ## Extracurriculum Works